 The differences set between the two regulatory bodies are demonstrated on the code types.
-The EU requires a “UDI-DI” (UDI-Device Identifier) code, or “UDI-PI” (UDI-Production Identifier) code, while the US only requires a “DI” (Device Identifier) code or a “PI” (Production Identifier) code.
+The EU requires a “UDI-DI” (UDI-Device Identifier) code, and “UDI-PI” (UDI-Production Identifier) code, while the US only requires a “DI” (Device Identifier) code and a “PI” (Production Identifier) code.
 The terms UDI-DI and DI, themselves, reflect the static data and the GTIN (Global Trade Item Number) allocated by GS1, whereas UDI-PI and PI are the dynamic data, which includes an expiry date, manufacturing date, lot number, and serial numbers if required.

 Different code details make it easy to identify medical device manufacturers as well as other important information, such as product dimensions and intended usage.
 It also makes it easy to recall potentially faulty products.

 Why does the regulatory landscape change as time moves on?